Arcadia of My Youth: Production

 The opening scenes of Arcadia of My Youth feature parts of The New World Symphony by Antonín Dvořák.
 This film starred acclaimed Japanese actor Yujiro Ishihara in his final role before his death in 1987.
 He was the voice of Phantom F. Harlock.
-It was also his only role in an animated movie.
+It was also his only role in an animated film.

-Arcadia of My Youth draws many parallels to the German occupation of France during World War II as well as the post World War II American occupation of Japan.
+Arcadia of My Youth draws many parallels to the German occupation of France during World War II as well as the post-World War II American occupation of Japan.
 Maya's nickname as "The Rose" and the "Voice of Free Arcadia" mirrors the romantic image of the secret French Resistance radio broadcasters and of the Japanese propaganda machine featuring radio broadcasts by English speaking female announcers collectively known as "Tokyo Rose".
 These announcers relayed bad news from the home front.
 They also revealed Japanese intelligence about U.S. and Allied military activity by welcoming U.S. Navy submarines and ships by name and ID number to the theatre of operations.
 Allied crews listened intently during the broadcasts for mention of their units.

-The prologue of this movie does not make it clear whether or not Phantom F. Harlock survived his mission.
-He is assumed to have survived as his voiceover monologue indicates that he is reading from his autobiography which is titled Arcadia of My Youth.
+The prologue of this film does not make it clear whether or not Phantom F. Harlock survived his mission.
+He is assumed to have survived as his voiceover monologue indicates that he is reading from his autobiography which is titled "Arcadia of My Youth".

-This movie is controversial in that Phantom F. Harlock II was portrayed as a German fighter pilot during World War II.
+This film is controversial in that Phantom F. Harlock II was portrayed as a German fighter pilot during World War II.
 The Tochiro of that era, who had read Harlock I's book, at least found it unusual in that he asked Harlock II why he was flying an Iron Cross plane.
 The liner notes for the Animeigo DVD state that Harlock's response, "Just paying rent", hid a deeper meaning.
 It refers to the ancient feudal obligations a noble had to his lords for better or worse, even if he didn't believe in their cause.
 The liner notes also mention that Harlock technically was no longer bound by these obligations since the feudal customs no longer existed at that time.

 There is much confusion as to where Arcadia, Harlock's birthplace is.
 It was always assumed to be somewhere in northern Europe, despite its naming after the rustic Greek paradise in the Peloponnesus.
-Harlock gives the proper name of his ancestral birthplace as Hellingstadt meaning that Arcadia is most likely a nickname.
-During the World War II segment of the movie, Harlock II, while flying to Switzerland muses about Arcadia, leading viewers to assume that Arcadia was located there.
-However Harlock's cryptic comments about "paying rent" aside, this would still make little sense in the context of the movie as Switzerland was neutral during World War II.
-Matsumoto has never given a concrete definitive statement on Harlock's ethnicity or heritage However, Harlock is an actual name of Prussian origin.
+Harlock gives the proper name of his ancestral birthplace as Heiligenstadt, meaning that Arcadia is most likely a nickname.
+During the World War II segment of the film, Harlock II, while flying to Switzerland muses about Arcadia, leading viewers to assume that Arcadia was located there, but Harlock's cryptic comments about "paying rent" aside, this would still make little sense in the context of the film as Switzerland was neutral during World War II.
+Matsumoto never gave a concrete definitive statement on Harlock's ethnicity or heritage, but Harlock is an actual name of Prussian origin.